Kahar: Classification

-They are currently classified as Other Backward Class in the state of Uttar Pradesh.
+Kahars are currently classified as Other Backward Class in the state of Uttar Pradesh.
+In the recent time, Kahar community of Uttar Pradesh has been demanding inclusion into Schedule Caste category from the Other Backward Caste category.

 Subdivisions

 Kahar has been described as a social community rather than a caste.
 It is formed by coming together of several castes and tribes, who shared the same traditional occupation.

-The traditional occupation of Kahars has been palanquin bearing, but, they have also worked as water carriers and producers of water chestnut in Uttar Pradesh and Bihar.
+The traditional occupation of Kahars has primarily been palanquin bearing but they have also worked as water carriers and water chestnut farmers in Uttar Pradesh and Bihar.
 On these occupational grounds, they are divided in eleven sub-clans.
 These are Bhoi, Dhimar, Dhuriya, Guria, Gond, Kaleni, Kamlethar, Hurka, Machhera, Mahara, Panbhara and Singhariya.
-In the recent time, Kahar community of Uttar Pradesh has been demanding inclusion into Schedule Caste category from the Other Backward Caste category.